 Sesshomaru allowed a small frown to disturb his face as a variety of skeptical silence stretched out between them.

 What broke the hush was the gentle flit of his hair sliding over his fine clothing as he gave her a sidelong glance from over his armored shoulder.
 The demon before her could detect her anxiety- and her lie.

 "I-what I do with my things is none of your business!
 You nearly gave me a heart attack!'

-Sesshomaru all but scoffed.
+Sesshomaru all but scoffed as he turned around.

 Her tone irked him.
 She spoke to his half-brother in such a way but to speak to the Lord of the West as if his presence was nothing more than an inconvenience was unacceptable.

-"—Demon…I know who I'm speaking to.
-You have no right appear out of thin air and question my motives."
+"—Youkai…" Kagome cut in, her voice tight, "I'm aware of who I'm speaking to, and still you have no right appear out of nowhere and question my motives."

 Okay, so she fucked up.

 One the most powerful beings in this time was glaring down at her.